 3. Inhale as you sit back up tall, stacking your spine and using your abdominals to help you get there!

 Practicing these key abdominal movements can help strengthen your core safely and effectively.
-Be sure to check out the Knocked-Up Fitness Pregnancy and Beyond Baby Programs for more prenatal and postpartum exercises, workouts and tips!
+Be sure to check out the Knocked-Up Fitness and Wellness Pregnancy and Beyond Baby Programs for more prenatal and postpartum exercises, workouts and tips!